Shibboleth Origin Deployment Guide

-Please send any questions, concerns, or eventual confusion to firstname.lastname@example.org.
+Please send any questions, concerns, or eventual confusion to email@example.com.
 This should include, but not be limited to, questions about the documentation, undocumented problems, installation or operational issues, and anything else that arises.
-If you have not already obtained it, please download the Shibboleth origin tarball.
+Please ensure that you have the appropriate .tarball for your operating system.

 Shibboleth is a system designed to exchange attributes across realms for the primary purpose of authorization.
 It provides a secure framework for one organization to transmit attributes about a web-browsing individual across security domains to another institution.
 In the primary usage case, when a user attempts to access a resource at a remote domain, the user's own home security domain can send certain information about that user to the target site in a trusted exchange.
 These attributes can then be used by the resource to help determine whether to grant the user access to the resource.
 The user may have the ability to decide whether to release specific attributes to certain sites by specifying personal Attribute Release Policies (ARP's), effectively preserving privacy while still granting access based on trusted information.

 When a user first tries to access a resource protected by Shibboleth, they are redirected to a service which asks the user to specify the organization from which they want to authenticate.
 If the user has not yet locally authenticated to a WebISO service, the user will then be redirected to their home institution's authentication system.
 After the user authenticates, the Shibboleth components at the local institution will generate a temporary reference to the user, known as a handle, for the individual and send this to the target site.
 The target site can then use the handle to ask for attributes about this individual.
 Based on these attributes, the target can decide whether or not to grant access to the resource.
 The user may then be allowed to access the requested materials.